MultiPath Memory Access: Breaking Host-GPU Bandwidth Bottlenecks in LLM Services: Implementation

-This section details the key technical implementations of MMA, covering two technicals: Multipath Transfer Engine, and the Spin Kernel.
+This section details two key aspects of the implementation: the Multipath Transfer Engine and the Spin Kernel.

-\textbf{Multipath transfer Engine}.
-To implement a passive routing mechanism based on the Outstanding queue, MMA allocate two threads per GPU (corresponding to each Outstanding queue): a transfer thread and a synchronization thread.
+\textbf{Multipath Transfer Engine.} MMA maintains separate H2D and D2H engine instances.
+In the default flow-control mode, each engine creates per-GPU worker threads for transfer dispatch, completion tracking, and queue monitoring: a \emph{transfer thread}, a \emph{synchronization thread}, and a \emph{monitor thread}.
+The implementation also supports a centralized dispatch mode in which one transfer worker dispatches work across GPUs while synchronization and monitoring remain per-GPU.

-The transfer thread continuously monitors the Outstanding queue using busy-waiting.
-When the queue is not full, it promptly fetches new transfer tasks from the Mico-task Queue.
-After launching the task to the GPU via the Task Launcher, the transfer thread records a synchronization point by creating a CUDA event and then submits the corresponding synchronization task to the synchronization thread.
+The transfer thread drives one per-link outstanding queue.
+When the queue has capacity, it invokes the Path Selector to pull a micro-task from the micro-task queue, dispatches the selected micro-task through the Task Launcher, records a CUDA event as a synchronization point, and submits the corresponding synchronization task to the synchronization thread.

-The synchronization thread handles synchronization tasks by calling cudaEventSynchronize, blocking until the transfer task completes.
-Once finished, it removes the task from the Outstanding queue and checks whether all the fragments of this transfer task have been fully transferred.
+The synchronization thread calls \texttt{cudaEventSynchronize} to block until the dispatched micro-task batch completes.
+It then retires the completed work from the outstanding queue and checks whether all chunks of the original transfer have been delivered.

-If all fragments have completed transfer, the synchronization thread notifies the Dummy Task on the GPU through the Sync Engine, indicating that the transfer task has ended.
+If all chunks are complete, the synchronization thread notifies the Sync Engine, signaling that the transfer has finished.

-\textbf{Spin Kernel} To achieve execution synchronization between the Dummy Task and the Transfer Task, MMA designed a spin kernel.
-Specifically: 1) A control flag variable h\_flag is set in host CPU memory and bound via CUDA Unified Memory or zero-copy technology to a device variable d\_flag in GPU memory, enabling implicit synchronization of modifications without explicit data transfer by sharing memory between host and device.
-2) When the GPU kernel executes to the Dummy Task, it enters the following spin loop.
-It continuously monitors the device variable status.
-3)When the Multipath Transfer Engine completes multiplexing, it sets h\_flag to 1.
-Through the memory mapping mechanism, this update is immediately observed by the device, causing the kernel to exit the spin loop, finish waiting, and resume execution.